Magic: A Fantastic Comedy: Premiere and run

 Following a trial production four days earlier in Eastbourne, Magic premiered at the Little Theatre in London on 7 November 1913, produced by Kenelm Foss.
 The play was written with the Little Theatre in mind, which – before its destruction – contained a relatively small stage and only 477 seats; Chesterton narrowed the scope of the play, keeping the setting of the three main acts in one location, the Duke's drawing room, though the prelude takes place elsewhere.
 Franklin Dyall was the first actor to play the Conjurer; he had been recommended by Frances Noel, sister of Conrad Noel.
-Fred Lewis and Grace Croft both were first to play the Duke and Patricia, respectively.
+Fred Lewis and Grace Croft both were the first actors to play the Duke and Patricia, respectively.

 George Bernard Shaw was at the opening performance and reportedly gave a standing ovation, shouting "Bravo!" from his box.
 Although Chesterton's sister-in-law – Ada Chesterton – believed Chesterton's work was generally inferior to his brother's, she wrote a glowing retrospective about the night.
 According to her:

 It was a memorable evening.
 Gilbert and Frances were almost mobbed in the foyer, and at every interval were eagerly surrounded. [...]
 When the curtain rang down, Gilbert made one of his wittiest and most delightful speeches. [...]
 Cecil and I foregathered in the bar with Fleet Street critics.
 Bernard Shaw, I remember, told Gilbert that he had a natural sense of the theatre, and insisted that he must go on writing plays and that a great career as a dramatist lay before him.